zouharvi/partial-answers-artefacts/README.md

 - With Python `>=3.9`, install dependencies as `pip3 install -r requirements.txt`
 - Run `make data_all` to load the data into `data/final/clean.json` and prepare all other crafted data (may require up to 20GB of disk space)
+- Run the following command to create a new test data `clean_COP25.json` based on `~/Downloads/COP25.filt3.sub.json`.
+It is necessary to have access to all the data in order to provide consistent filtering.
+`./src/data/prepare_clean.py --data-in data/final/all.json --data-out data/final/clean_COP25.json --extra ~/Downloads/COP25.filt3.sub.json `

 ### Misc.